 Advantages for SaaS Suppliers

 Under the Data Protection Act personal data cannot be transferred to countries outside of the EEA, unless the receiving country has adequate protection.
-To date only, Andorra, Argentina, Australia, Canada, Faeroe Islands, Guernsey, Israel, the Isle of Man, Jersey, New Zealand, Switzerland and Uruguay have been deemed “adequate”.
+To date only Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan have been deemed “adequate”.
 Individual companies located in the USA are also accepted as having equivalent protections if they are registered under the Safe Harbor regime.
 This means that a transfer of data to any other country is not permitted, unless data subjects have given their consent.

 The main advantage to SaaS suppliers of using BCRs is that they create a framework under which personal data can be transferred outside of the EEA without the need to negotiate the terms relating to data processing for each SaaS agreement with customers.